“Workplace Sustainability is the masterful balance of meeting our own needs without jeopardising future generations’ ability to do the same”

 There are invisible initiatives your business can take in order for it to succeed in the long term.

-1. Corporate Social Responsibility: Prioritise involvement in causes your people care about
+1. Corporate Social Responsibility: Prioritise involvement in causes your people to care about

 According to WWF, 50% of Millennials would prioritise an organisation’s involvement in various causes while searching for jobs, over organisations that take a passive stance on Corporate Social Responsibility.